 - Can't ask two questions in a row without giving others a change to ask one.

 Stay Focused Rule

 When a primary question is being answered, all peripheral questions are addressed to the facilitator via our chat tool (except simple clarification; "don't understand what you just said", or auditory; "can't hear you", requests).

 The facilitator evaluates the question's clarity and relevance to the current question being discussed.
 The question is either directed to the mentor or saved for later.

 The reason for the rule is that our kind mentors are too willing to help!
 We can get significantly off-track from the original question, perhaps then to run out of time - the original question never gets completed - everyone is confused and frustrated.
 We will discuss this potential rule during the next meeting.

 No Side Talk Rule

 We don't have side conversations or have multiple conversations as the same time.
 There is one topic and one person speaking at the same time for the whole group.
-You can type, or text, or listen to (videos if you have headphone) but don't start a conversation with your neighbor.
-Instead, bring up what you want to talk about with the whole group once the current topics is finished.
+You can type, or text, or listen to (videos if you have headphone) but don't start a verbal conversation with your neighbor.
+Instead, bring up what you want to talk about with the whole group once the current topic is finished.

 Debugging You Code Rule